Deployment

 App-owned schemas

-Applications that create their own schemas via migrations (e.g. awa, analytics) require a two-stage manifest:
+Applications that create their own schemas via migrations (e.g. app, analytics) now have two viable patterns:

 # Stage 1: bootstrap (pre-migration)